|

 of the Vestry and Council.

-business in a joint meeting required its own leadership.
+However, it soon became obvious that the practical conduct ofbusiness in a joint meeting required its own leadership.
 A Governing

 Board composed of four Vestry members and four members of the